1fixdotio/categories-metabox-enhanced/README.txt

 With Category Metabox Enhanced, you could:

 * Change the built-in Category metabox to a single term UI, which means replacing the checkboxes with radio buttons or a select drop-down.
-* Apply the single term UI to any hierarchical custom taxonomy in the plugin's Settings page.
+* Apply the single term UI to the selected hierarchical custom taxonomy in the plugin's Settings page.
+* TODO - Customized the single term UI by setting these options:
+** Priority and position of the metabox placement
+** Title of the metabox
+** If the selection should be required
+** If child-terms in the radio elements should be indenting ** If adding of new terms from the metabox is enable

 == Installation ==